lsst-dm/dmtn-208/index.rst

 Once a job has been created via the frontend and queued, workers must perform the following actions:

-- Parse and store the input parameters in a format suitable for performing the cutout with a pipeline task.
+- Parse and store the input parameters in a format suitable for performing the cutout via the backend.
 - Update the UWS job status to indicate execution is in progress.
 - Perform the cutout, storing the results in the output GCS bucket.
 - Update the UWS job status to indicate execution is complete and store a pointer to the file in the output GCS bucket.